mindscan-de/BrightFlux/README.md

 Annotation and Highlights Improvements
 * Have different annotation frames / highlight frames for each base document and combine via strategy...
-* Support log correlation for videos, e.g. identify time stamps in video and correlate them to logs

 Application-Startup (est. 6 kLOC)